 “Determine your audience and tailor the roadmap to resonate with them.”

-Alternatively, you can use a purpose-built roadmap tool to develop a dynamic and visual roadmap that will be easy to present at the right level of detail to the right audience.
+Alternatively, you can use a purpose-built roadmap tool (like ProductPlan) to develop a dynamic and visual roadmap that will be easy to present at the right level of detail to the right audience.

 3. Prioritize your product’s strategic themes — and begin building the actual roadmap.